Blunk-electronic/ET/script_command_set.md

 ```

 Route track from IC1 pad H7 in x direction to the 5th grid line in along x axis:
-This operation depends on the drawing grid size:
+This operation depends on the drawing grid size.
+CS: Not implemented yet:
 ```
 board led_driver route net reset_n 1 line 0.25 IC1 H7 to x 5
 ```